jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+We found that parameters of 50% of a population individuals, and 66% of host populations requiring a taxon to be present accounted for robustness against preservation and biological variability, while having enough individuals/populations to for corroboration that a taxon could be considered 'core'.

 #### R10.1.2 Min.
 Support Testing

-Optimal parameters for prevalence and abundance were chosen by permutating population fractions and min. support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as reference).
+Visual inspection of the initial results of the intersection analysis with the number of individual parameters selected above, showed incorporation of well-known environmental contaminatant taxa still occurred.

+We therefore took a conservative approach and explored further optimal minimum support values (extrapolated from [above](#r712-malt-summary-statistics)) that removed well-known environmental taxa but did not equally move well-known oral-specific taxa.

+To do this we re-ran with a variant of the notebook in the section [above](r1011-core-microbiome-procedure), but with different minimum support multipliers.

 Code for this procedure can be seen in `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`), we collated the results from each database and taxonomic level into a single set of results using the R script `02-scripts.backup/018-CoreMicrobiome_summaries_20190902.R`.
 This collected set of results can be seen in